-Colossal statues of Ramses II the Great and the imposing colonnade are trademarks of the Luxor Temple.
+Colossal statues of Ramses II the Great and the imposing Grand Colonnade are trademarks of the Luxor Temple.
 The building is admired both throughout the day and during evening walks along the promenade by the Nile.
 We will be able to visit it during our 10-day trip to Egypt and 8-day Egypt tour.

-The temple called in Egyptian ipet resyt (the southern sanctuary) and it was dedicated to the Theban triad; Amon, his wife Mut and son Khonsu, as well as the royal principle ka, and therefore the immortal soul (one of the five components of every Egyptian).
-Together with the complex in Karanaku, it was the center of the annual Opet festival, one of the most important holidays in ancient Egypt.
+In Egyptian, the temple was called Ipet Resyt (the southern sanctuary) and it was dedicated to the Theban triad; Amon, his wife Mut and son Khonsu, as well as the royal principle Ka, and therefore the immortal soul (one of the five components of every Egyptian).
+Together with the complex in Karanaku, it was the center of the annual Opet Festival, one of the most important holidays in ancient Egypt.
 During the solemn procession, the barge with the statue of the god Amun was carried from Karnak to Luxor.

 The construction of the sanctuary was started by Hatshepsut and Tuthmosis III in the 15th century BC.
 Successive rulers expanded the temple complex until it became the second largest, after Karnak, a cult district in Egypt.

-The entrance to the temple area leads through the monumental first pylon.
+The entrance to this UNESCO World Heritage Site leads through the monumental first pylon.
 It is worth taking a closer look at the reliefs depicting scenes from the military camp and the battle and triumph of Ramses II at Kadesh, as they have been preserved in a very good condition.

 In front of the pylon there are intimidating granite statues of this pharaoh and one of his two obelisks.
 The second was given to the French by the ruler of Egypt, Muhammad Ali, in the 19th century.